Diego Capel: Genoa and Anderlecht

-On 18 August 2015, as his minutes at Sporting were dwindling dramatically, Capel signed for Genoa CFC in Italy for a reported fee of €1.3 million, as the former retained 50% of his rights regarding any future transfer fee the latter received.
-The following 4 August 2016 he switched countries again, signing a two-year deal with the option for a third at R.S.C.
-Anderlecht in the Belgian Pro League; in the winter transfer window the former were looking to transfer him, and he was eventually released in August 2017 having made 25 competitive appearances and scored two goals.
+On 18 August 2015, as his minutes at Sporting were dwindling dramatically, Capel signed for Genoa in Italy for a reported fee of €1.3 million, as the former retained 50% of his rights regarding any future transfer fee the latter received.
+The following 4 August 2016, he switched countries again, signing a two-year deal with the option for a third at Anderlecht in the Belgian Pro League; in the winter transfer window the former were looking to sell him and he was eventually released in August 2017, having made 25 competitive appearances and scored two goals.

 In March 2018, Capel turned down an approach from EFL League Two club Notts County.

 Later career

-On 4 August 2018, after more than a year without a club, Capel moved to Segunda División side Extremadura UD on a two-year contract.
+On 4 August 2018, after more than a year without a club, Capel moved to Segunda División side Extremadura on a two-year contract.
 He was joined there by his former Sevilla teammate José Antonio Reyes, who died in a car crash in June 2019; the following month, he left the team from Almendralejo having played just 382 minutes.

-Capel moved abroad again in January 2020, to Birkirkara F.C. of the Maltese Premier League.
+Capel moved abroad again in January 2020, to Birkirkara of the Maltese Premier League.
 He signed until the end of the season with the option of one more, but left in March as the COVID-19 pandemic erupted.

-In February 2022, after nearly two years of inactivity, the 34-year-old Capel joined Super League Greece 2 club Irodotos FC.
+In February 2022, after nearly two years of inactivity, the 34-year-old Capel joined Super League Greece 2 club Irodotos.
 On 24 October 2023, exactly 19 years after his professional debut, he announced his retirement.